Four plead guilty in Fiji’s biggest drug bust

 They’re also ready for trial but want the state to dispose relevant statements within two days.

-The matter will be called again on Friday to determine those who plead guilty will become state witnesses or otherwise.
+The matter will be called again on Friday to determine if those who pled guilty will become state witnesses or otherwise.

 Stream the best of Fiji on VITI+.
 Anytime.
 Anywhere.